allenz1120/Smart-and-Connected-Sysetems-Skills/skills/cluster-1/11/code/README.md

 # Code Readme

-Please describe what is in your code folder and subfolders.
-Make it easy for us to navigate this space.

-Also
-- Please provide your name and date in any code submitted
-- Indicate attributrion for any code you have adopted from elsewhere

 This code was adopted from the timer example from the code examples github that was provided to us.
 We used this code as a starting point since it had configuration set up already for a pulsing timer using ESP32 timer functions.
 However, instead of